marians/genesisclient/README.md

 ## Installation

+If you want to use pip:

+    pip install genesisclient

-Download or clone, change to the directory containing `setup.py` and execute
+The manual way: download or clone the code, change to the directory containing `setup.py` and execute

     python setup.py install

-    pip install suds lxml
+Then make sure the `lxml` and `suds` Python modules are installed.

 ## Supported backends